Category: School

 UAB Alabama Rural Health Collaborative team with Rodgerick Williams

 Williams is also working closely with the UAB Alabama Rural Health Collaborative to decrease rural hospital bypass, the tendency of residents to seek care beyond their closest hospital.
-The collaborative will help the hospital procure funds for new imaging equipment and a surgery suite.
+The collaborative will help counsel the hospital to procure funds for new imaging equipment and a surgery suite.
 Williams asserted that these improvements are imperative to serve Greene County’s residents better.
 A study from the University of North Carolina’s Rural Health Research Program found that traveling beyond the local hospital for care in rural areas is associated with higher inpatient mortality rates.
 In emergencies such as sepsis, rural hospital bypass can lead to patients missing a critical period of care that means the difference between life and death.

 Rural bypass behaviors result in a significant loss of revenue for the hospital.
 Revenue loss leads to a detrimental cascading effect, leaving hospitals understaffed.
 Understaffing means the hospital will lack key services such as critical illness care and obstetrics.
 Greene County Health Systems is not a for-profit institution and relies on county members to keep its doors open.
 Williams urges community members to use the hospital for all their care needs and not just emergencies, “to make sure that in this rural environment they can get service in their golden hour of need.”